Or does it just seem that way?

 How does echolocation work?

-Bats are famous for their echolocation, a skill that allows them to emit sounds and listen for the echoes that bounce back from objects in their environment.
-This enables them to locate their prey with extreme precision, even in total darkness.
-But echolocation doesn’t replace their vision; rather, it’s a complementary sensory skill.
+Bats are famous for their echolocation, a skill with which they emit sounds and listen to the echoes that bounce off objects in their surroundings.
+This allows them to locate their prey with extreme precision, even in complete darkness.
+However, echolocation does not replace their sight; it is rather a supplementary sensory skill.

 Where does the myth come from?

 The myth that bats are blind may stem from the fact that they are often active in complete darkness and their echolocation is impressively effective.
-Because humans primarily rely on sight, it might seem as if bats are “blind” in the darkness.
+Since humans rely primarily on sight, it might seem as though bats are "blind" in the dark.
 This idea was reinforced by culture, literature, and proverbs, but it has no scientific basis.

 Why are bats so special?

-Bats are incredibly diverse and beneficial animals.
-There are over 1,400 species of bats, and they play an important role in ecosystems:
+Bats are incredibly diverse and useful animals.
+There are over 1,400 species of bats, and they play a vital role in ecosystems:

 What can we learn from bats?

-The myth that bats are blind reminds us how easily misconceptions can arise.
-By learning more about these fascinating animals, we can not only gain a better understanding of their unique characteristics but also recognize their value to nature.
+The myth that bats are blind serves as a reminder of how easily misconceptions can arise.
+By learning more about these fascinating creatures, we can not only gain a better understanding of their unique characteristics but also recognize their value to nature.

 Conclusion

 Bats are anything but blind.
-Their eyes work perfectly well and are complemented by their phenomenal echolocation abilities.
-By debunking this myth, we can gain more appreciation for these extraordinary animals.
-So the next time someone says, “blind as a bat,” you’ll know better!
+Their eyes work perfectly and are complemented by their phenomenal echolocation abilities.
+By debunking this myth, we can gain a greater appreciation for these remarkable animals.
+So the next time someone says, "blind as a bat," you'll know better!